The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Reanalysis with the UV IR-based SFRs

 For the reanalysis, we replaced the fiducial SFR$_\mathrm{UV,corr}$ with the total $\mathrm{SFR}_\mathrm{UV+IR}$ for these 70 objects.
-For the remaining, we adopted SFR$_\mathrm{UV,corr}$ if they have $A_{1600}<2.5~\mathrm{mag}$ (see Equation \ref{eq:AFUV}), but exclude other 74 sources with $A_{1600}\ge2.5~\mathrm{mag}$ from the sample.
+For the remainder, we adopted SFR$_\mathrm{UV,corr}$ if they have $A_{1600}<2.5~\mathrm{mag}$ (see Equation \ref{eq:AFUV}) but excluded the other 74 sources with $A_{1600}\ge2.5~\mathrm{mag}$ from the sample.
 The final sample here contains 431 galaxies.
-In the lower panel of Figure \ref{fig:SFR_UVIR}, we show the sample in the $M_\ast$ vs sSFR plane.
-After replacing SFR$_\mathrm{UV,corr}$ with SFR$_\mathrm{UV+IR}$, the sample remains largely consistent with the same main sequence, with only a handful of objects are located well above the main sequence ($\Delta \log~\mathrm{sSFR}\gtrsim0.5~\mathrm{dex}$).
-These objects could be heavily-obscured starburst galaxies.
-In this paper, we do not specifically treat this type of galaxies because of their minor contribution to the whole sample and thus to the conclusions.
+In the lower panel of Figure \ref{fig:SFR_UVIR}, we show the sample in the $M_\ast$ versus sSFR plane.
+After replacing SFR$_\mathrm{UV,corr}$ with SFR$_\mathrm{UV+IR}$, the sample remains largely consistent with the same MS, with only a handful of objects located well above the MS ($\Delta \log~\mathrm{sSFR}\gtrsim0.5~\mathrm{dex}$).
+These objects could be heavily obscured starburst galaxies.
+In this paper, we do not specifically treat this type of galaxy because of their minor contribution to the whole sample and thus to the conclusions.

 Using this sample, we carried out the same analysis described in Section \ref{sec:results_bump_vs_gal}.
-An exception is that we stacked galaxies at each grid point in the $M_\ast$ vs sSFR plane within a radius of 0.2~dex in both axes, instead of 0.1~dex in the sSFR-axis, because the number density of the data points in the $M_\ast$ vs sSFR plane is reduced (but this does not change the results anyway).
+An exception is that we stacked galaxies at each grid point in the $M_\ast$ versus sSFR plane within a radius of 0.2~dex in both axes, instead of 0.1~dex in the sSFR axis, because the number density of the data points in the $M_\ast$ versus sSFR plane is reduced (but this does not change the results anyway).
 Figure \ref{fig:M_vs_sSFR_2Dbin_UVIR} shows the results.
 The linear fits are given as

-The rms residuals in $B_k$, $B_A$, and $E(B-V)$ are, respectively, 0.0371, 0.0090, 0.0074.
-The dependence of the bump amplitude $B_k$ appears to be very similar to what is seen in Figure \ref{fig:M_vs_sSFR_2Dbin}: $B_k$ is in a tight negative correlation with sSFR, while moderately increasing with $M_\ast$.
-This is also the case for $B_A$ and the mean $E_\mathrm{best}(B-V)$, as compared with the corresponding panels in Figure \ref{fig:M_vs_sSFR_2Dbin}.
+The rms residuals in $B_k$, $B_A$, and $E(B-V)$ are, respectively, 0.040, 0.010, and 0.017.
+The dependence of the bump amplitude $B_k$ appears to be very similar to what is seen in Figure \ref{fig:M_vs_sSFR_2Dbin}: $B_k$ is in a tight negative correlation with sSFR while moderately increasing with $M_\ast$.
+This is also the case for $B_A$ and the median $E(B-V)$, as compared with the corresponding panels in Figure \ref{fig:M_vs_sSFR_2Dbin}.
 The consistent result from the reanalysis makes our statements in this paper further robust.